Erfaniaa/map-coloring/README.md

 # map-coloring
 > Map coloring, using four colors

-This program gets a map image as an input and produce all possible colorings of that map using backtracking.
+This program gets a map image as an input and produces all possible colorings of that map using backtracking.

 The input image background and borders should be white.